Optimal Entropy Compression and Purification in Quantum Bits: General Compression Subroutine

 \subsection{Numerical proof}

-Numerical proof of the theorem is obtained through the following pseudocode.
-With the biases of all qubits in the register as the input, it outputs the exact swaps that need to be performed, and verifies the optimality of these swaps by ruling out all other swaps by demonstrating cases 1 and 2 presented in Theorem~\ref{thm1}.
+Numerical proof of the conjecture is obtained through the following pseudocode.
+With the biases of all qubits in the register as input, it outputs the exact swaps that need to be performed, and verifies the optimality of these swaps by ruling out all other swaps by demonstrating cases 1 and 2 presented in conjecture~\ref{thm1}.
 As a consequence of Algorithm~\ref{alg1}, all the \pas $ $ in $ \ket{0T} $ subspace would be greater than or equal to all the \pas $ $ in the $ \ket{1T} $ subspace of the $\tg$ qubit.
-Line 4 of Algorithm~\ref{alg1} describes the $\des$ and $\pas$, line 11 implements Definition~\ref{def1}, and lines 21, 30 and 41 initiate numerical proof statements 1, 2, and 3 of Theorem~\ref{thm1} respectively.
+Line 4 of Algorithm~\ref{alg1} describes the $\des$ and $\pas$, line 11 implements Definition~\ref{def1}, and lines 21, 30 and 41 initiate numerical proof statements 1, 2, and 3 of conjecture~\ref{thm1} respectively.
 The conjecture has been demonstrated for several combinations of initial biases and number of qubits (see Appendix).